iROSA-lab/Docker_env_Tiago-/README.md

 Then you have two options:

-* If your PC has an NVIDIA GPU
+* If your PC has an Nvidia GPU:

-    Run the scripts for nvidia drivers
+    Run the scripts for Nvidia drivers
     ```
     wget https://raw.githubusercontent.com/pearl-robot-lab/Docker_env/main/nvidia-scripts.sh
     bash nvidia-scripts.sh